SummerOfBitcoin/code-challenge-2024-Minimega12121/SOLUTION.md

 #### CONCLUSION

 Insights gained from solving this problem include:
+1. Utilizing filters to limit transaction sizes and focusing on specific signature types (like 'sighashall') streamlined the verification process, reducing computational effort without compromising accuracy.
+2. Blockchain Integrity: The validation and verification steps ensure the integrity of transactions, maintaining the security and trustworthiness of the blockchain network.

 Areas for future improvement or research could include:
 - Incorporating more types of script-sig types such that the size is even less than the segwit type without compromising security.

+-In conclusion, the assignment gave deeper insights to how bitcoin blockchain works and what makes bitcoin one of a kind technology.This really sparked my interest for the subject and acted as a link between the theory of the Grokkin Bitcoin book and it's actual implementation is.

 Resources used for the project:
 - [Learn Me a Bitcoin](https://learnmeabitcoin.com/)